junxit/us-congress-bills-117/bill.md

         - **(IX)** Federal domestic terrorism-related weapons recoveries, including the number of each type of weapon and the number of weapons from each classification and subcategory, with a specific classification or subcategory for those related to White supremacism; and
       - **(ii)** an explanation of each individual case that progressed through more than 1 of the stages described under clause (i)—
         - **(I)** including the specific classification or subcategory for each case; and
-        - **(II)** not including personally identifiable information not otherwise releasable to the public.
+        - **(II)** not including personally identifiable information not otherwise releasable to the public; and
+    - **(D)** certification that each of the assessments and investigations described under subparagraph (C) are in compliance with all applicable civil rights and civil liberties laws and regulations.
   - **(3)** *Hate crimes* In compiling a joint report under this subsection, the domestic terrorism offices authorized under paragraphs (1), (2), and (3) of subsection (a) shall, in consultation with the Civil Rights Division of the Department of Justice and the Civil Rights Unit of the Federal Bureau of Investigation, review each Federal hate crime charge and conviction during the preceding 6 months to determine whether the incident also constitutes a domestic terrorism-related incident.
   - **(4)** *Classification and public release* Each report submitted under paragraph (1) shall be—
     - **(A)** unclassified, to the greatest extent possible, with a classified annex only if necessary; and